 Calibration status: Provides information on whether the system has been correctly calibrated.
-Please be aware that some configuration changes can reset the calibration.

 Processing status: Indicates whether the image processing sub-system has been started.
 If this is not the case, then there might be a configuration problem, or a system error might have occurred.
 Please consult the system logs in this case.
 The image processing sub-system will be started immediately once the cause of error has been resolved.